Guide to Penghu Islands: Taiwan’s most beautiful islands, best attractions and travel tips

 Erkan Traditional Village.
 Credit: Penghu National Scenic Area 澎湖國家風景區

 This preserved settlement showcases traditional Penghu architecture without heavy tourism.
 Coral-stone houses with thick walls and minimal windward windows demonstrate centuries of typhoon-adapted construction.
-About 40 families still reside here—respect their privacy whilst exploring the narrow lanes and ancestral halls.
+About 40 families still reside here so visitors should respect their privacy whilst exploring the narrow lanes and ancestral halls.

 Whale Cave on Xiaomen Islet (小門嶼鯨魚洞)